-Neville’s way of thought is extolled today by major-league pitcher Barry Zito, and some say it influenced the ideas of Carlos Castaneda, Aldous Huxley, and others.
+Neville... some say influenced the ideas of Carlos Castaneda, Aldous Huxley, and others.
 And yet little is known about this teacher who exerted so unusual a pull on the American spiritual scene of the mid-century.

 A Philosopher Born

-Details of Neville’s early life are few – and are mostly self-proffered.
-But this much is evident: Neville Lancelot Goddard was born in 1905 on the then British-protectorate of Barbados to an Anglican family of nine sons and one daughter.
+Details of Neville’s early life are few.
+But this much is evident: Neville Lancelot Goddard was born in 1905 on the then British-protectorate of Barbados.

 Feeling is the Secret